SystemsGenetics/granny/docs/users_guide/modules/apples/scald_rating.rst

 Rate Superficial Scald
 ----------------------
-Inside of your Granny project directory (created in the :ref:`Step 1: Project Setup`), you should performed the segmentation step before proceeding with scald analysis.
+Inside of your Granny project directory (created in the :ref:`Step 1: Project Setup`), you should have performed the segmentation step before proceeding with scald analysis.
 Now, you will run the `scald` analysis on the command-line.
 Like the segmentation step, you must provide several arguments.
 The following table lists the arguments needed for the `scald` analysis:

 .. csv-table::
    :header: "Granny Options", "Description"